brandiwerner/apple-to-do-list/README.md

+The purpose of this todo app to simply showcase and explore different aspects and technologies for fullstack development in a Node.js environment.
+This includes,
+- frontend development with React, Typescript, and ecosystem
+- backend development with Node.js, Typescript, and ecosystem,
+- database setup, and more.

 # Description

 This project is a todo application which allows users to create task items.
 These task items will contain a description, due date, and priority (High, Low, Medium).
 The API for this todo list can be found [here](https://github.com/brandiwerner/todo-api).